willem-klok/willem-klok.github.io/_posts/2023-04-19-the-impact-of-switching-banks.md

 More on the behavioural side, 1 tonne of CO<sub>2</sub> emissions is the equivalent of the CO<sub>2</sub> produced for the consumption of roughly 6.5 kg of beef[^6], which is more then a third of the annual consumption of a typical Dutch person (15.1kg[^7]).

-Now, for this calculation I make some assumptions, such as that the deposit remains at the bank for the duration of the investment, and that investments are instantaneously and literally replaced.
+Now, for this calculation I make some assumptions, such as that the deposits remains at the bank for the duration of the investment, and that investments are instantaneously and literally replaced.
 Naturally, this doesn’t happen in reality, but overall it gives a viable proxy for the order of magnitude of the impact that your decision could have.

 ### How much effort does it take?